Continuous Dialogue: Enhance The Experience Through Transitions

 Leaders should recognize that their experience and perceptions of change are based on their own role in the organization, and do not reflect employee perceptions or experience.
 If feedback isn’t being gathered during periods of significant change, leaders are leading blind.

 Periods of flux present an opportunity to use pulse or strategic surveys as part of an important feedback loop.
 Surveying through change offers leaders the ability to look across the organization and see which groups are coping well and which are not, as well as where employee perceptions stand now versus six months or a year ago.
 It can also uncover specific insights into the messages leaders can deliver and the actions they can take to help employees move through the change process more smoothly.
+A continuous feedback loop can not only be used to improve the employee experience through the transition—it can also help the organization see the way forward in terms of making adjustments to improve their plan for implementing change.

 Pay close attention to survey design to make sure the right questions are being asked in the right way.
 The survey needs to incorporate key insights leaders wish to gain and the key messages they wish to communicate.
 Ask questions specific to the change to understand employees’ experience and perceptions.
 Also ask questions consistent with prior surveys, such as willingness to recommend the company as a great place to work, or employees’ intent to stay.
 Questions like these can map the fluctuation in engagement.